jeremymiller00/Jeremy-Miller/README.md

 * Draft and deliver the Vision Statement, Outcomes, and Success Metrics for the Academic AI Platform in coordination with the Strategy & Innovation function at Clarivate.
 * Maintain a validated and prioritized roadmap for the Core Academic AI Platform functionality.

+### Public Speaking in Autumn 2024
+* ODSC West: Bitter Lessons Learned While Building Production-quality RAG Systems for Professional Users of Academic Data
+* Internet Librian Connect: Demystifying AI and What it Means for Libraries
+* Clarivate Webinar: Demystifying AI

 ## Achievements as Product Manager, Data Science

 ### Bring AI Search to Scholarly Research Database